 Numbers are assigned to the several dresses for convenience when referring to them.
-The numbers of the dresses correspond, so far as is practicable, to those for Naval Officers' dresses and, in consequence, some dresses have more than one number.
+The numbers of dresses correspond, so far as is practicable, to those for Naval Officers' dresses and, in consequence, dresses have more than one number.

-Except where indicated R.M. officers are to wear Orders, Decorations and Medals as laid down for Naval Officers in the appropriate dress.
+Except where indicated Royal Marines Officers are to wear Orders, Decorations and Medals as laid down for Naval Officers in the appropriate dress.

-The Amplifying Orders applicable to the dresses for Other Ranks, R.M., are also applicable to R.M.
-Officers' dresses.
+The Amplifying Orders applicable to the dresses for Other Ranks, Royal Marines, are also applicable to Royal Marines Officers' dresses.

-Dresses.
-Occasions.
-No. 1 Full Dress.
-Cloth Tunic (or Frock Coat when ordered) Blue Serge Trousers Helmet, curb chain Crimson Sash White Kid Gloves Sword and steel scabbard Full Dress sword belt and knot No. 2B Modified Ball Dress Scarlet Mess Jacket Blue Mess Waistcoat Blue Serge Trousers.
-No. 3 Ceremonial Blue Blue Serge Tunic Blue Serge Trousers Cap Gloves Whistle and Lanyard Sam Browne Belt, Brace and Frog Sword No. 8A Ceremonial Battledress Khaki Battledress Green Beret White Web Belt and Anklets Medals (not more than one Neck Decoration) When Swords are worn the Sam Browne Belt and Brace, Scabbard and Frog, will be worn in place of the White Web Belt No. 4 and No. 4A Undress Blue Serge Tunic Blue Serge Trousers Cap Gloves Whistle and Lanyard Sam Browne Belt, Brace and Frog Sword No. 5 Drill Order Blue Serge Tunic Blue Serge Trousers Cap Gloves Whistle and Lanyard Sam Browne Belt, Brace and Frog or Blue Cloth Belt (as directed by Senior Officer) Sword No. 5A Working Dress Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt, Brace and Frog Gloves (during winter months, i.e., from 1st October to 30th April inclusive†) No. 5C Battledress Khaki Battledress Beret Black Web Belt Ribbons of Orders, Decorations and Medals.
-(See Amplifying Orders).
+Dresses Occasions No. 1 Full Dress.
+Cloth Tunic (or Frock Coat when ordered).
+Blue Serge Trousers.
+Helmet, curb chain.
+Crimson Sash.
+White Kid Gloves.
+Sword and steel scabbard.
+Full Dress sword belt and knot.
+Band Service only.
+Ceremonial Duties.
+No. 2B Modified Ball Dress Scarlet Mess Jacket.
+Blue Mess Waistcoat.
+Blue Serge Trousers.
+When Naval Officers wear No. 2B Dress.
+No. 3 Ceremonial Blue Blue Serge Tunic.
+Blue Serge Trousers.
+Cap Gloves.
+Whistle and Lanyard.
+Sam Browne Belt, Brace and Frog Sword. (a) Ceremonial Duties. (b) When Naval Officers wear No. 3 Dress.
+Notes.-(i) On these occasions General Officers R.M. wear the pattern No. 1 (Ceremonial) Dress. (ii) Helmet to be worn when ordered.
+No. 3A Ceremonial Battledress Khaki Battledress.
+Green Beret.
+White Web Belt and Anklets.
+Medals (not more than one Neck Decoration).
+Swords are worn the Sam Browne Belt and Brace, Scabbard and Frog, will be worn in place of the White Web Belt.
+When Other Ranks R.M. wear Dress.
+Note.-Commando Units only.
+No. 4 and No. 4A Undress.
+Blue Serge Tunic.
+Blue Serge Trousers.
+Cap.
+Gloves.
+Whistle and Lanyard.
+Sam Browne Belt, Brace and Frog.
+Sword.
+When Naval Officers wear Nos.
+4 and 4A Dresses.
+No. 5 Drill Order Blue Serge Tunic.
+Blue Serge Trousers.
+Cap.
+Gloves.
+Whistle and Lanyard.
+Sam Browne Belt, Brace and Frog or Blue Cloth Belt (as directed by Senior Officer).
+Sword. (a) When Naval Officers wear No. 5 Dress. (b) When dining in Service messes when Mess Dress is not worn (in which case Sword and Scabbard will not be worn).
+No. 5A Working Dress.
+Blue Serge Tunic.
+Blue Serge Trousers.
+Cap.
+Whistle and Lanyard.
+Sam Browne Belt, Brace and Frog.
+Gloves (during winter months, i.e., from 1st October to 30th April inclusive). (a) Routine Duties and training. (b) When Naval Officers wear No. 5 Dress.
+Notes.-(i) On Foreign Stations gloves will be worn during cold pending winter months. (ii) The beret may be worn in place of the cap when specially ordered. (iii) Blue battledress with blue web belt may be worn in place of blue serge suit and Sam Browne according to local orders. (iv) The normal working dress of Officers in Landing craft is to be Blue Battledress Black Web Belt Blue Beret Whistle and Lanyard.
+No. 5C Battledress Khaki Battledress.
+Beret.
+Black Web Belt.
+Ribbons of Orders, Decorations and Medals.
+(See Amplifying Orders.) (a) Military training ashore afloat. (b) Active Service ashore.
+Note.-See paragraph 21 (b).

-Officers not in possession of Sword and Scabbard are not required to provide these articles for the p...
+Officers not in possession of Sword and Scabbard are not required to provide these articles for the dress.